 In rare circumstances, they may be prescribed by your veterinarian to prevent your cat from scratching themselves as they recover from a condition or injury.

 Now, let’s look at some of the bad things about nail caps.
 Some of these might not worry you at all, and others might be deal-breakers.
 By having all the information at hand, you can make the best decision for you and your cat.

 Proper Application Is Important

-You will need to replace the nail caps as your cat’s claws grow longer.
-While this isn’t exactly a bad thing, it does mean you need to be prepared and have more in stock.
-Most cat nail caps are sold in multi-packs which should last you between 2-4 applications depending if you’re applying them to all four paws or just the front feet.
+You must replace the nail caps as your cat’s claws grow longer.
+While this isn’t a bad thing, it means you will need to be prepared and have more in stock.
+Most cat nail caps are sold in multipacks, which should last for two to four applications, depending on whether you’re applying them to all four paws or just the front feet.